ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``warpx.self_fields_absolute_tolerance`` (`float`, default: 0.0)
-    The absolute tolerance with which the space-charge fields should be calculated.
+    The absolute tolerance with which the space-charge fields should be calculated in units of :math:`V\cdot m`.
 More specifically, the acceptable residual with which the solution can be considered converged.
 In general this should be left as the default, but in cases where the simulation state changes very little between steps it can occur that the initial guess for the MLMG solver is so close to the converged value that is fails to improve that solution sufficiently to reach the ``self_fields_required_precision`` value.

 * ``warpx.self_fields_max_iters`` (`integer`, default: 200)
     Maximum number of iterations used for MLMG solver for space-charge